peteroupc/CBOR/README.md

 Release Notes
 -----------
+In version 1.1 there were many additions and bug fixes in arbitrary-precision arithmetic, including:

+- Added unchecked versions of intValue and longValue in BigInteger
+- Added more overloads for FromString in ExtendedDecimal and ExtendedFloat
+- Fixed bug where Pow doesn't compute the exact value in unlimited precision contexts
+- Much added documentation

 In version 1.0, the "adjust exponent" and "is precision in bits" flags were added to the arbitrary-precision arithmetic contexts, and a new Set method that is similar to Add but can replace a key's value in a CBOR map.
 Some bugs were also fixed.